Canadian Sourced Fullblood Braunvieh Females

 17B White Sire: Swiss Tradition Marvin Dam: Swiss Tradition Tera Age: 5 BW and WW not available

 Another young female out of the Swiss Way Tradition program.
 Picture is not flattering.
 Feet are under her.
 She is longer and deeper than the picture shows.
 Very similar to 14A above.
 When I rebred the cattle, I moved them up 3 weeks, so some were with the bull less than 40 days, some only days after calving.
 This is the only cow that went open!
 I am sure she will breed with my fall cows, that was asking alot of her.
 She is priced currently as an open cow.

 24Y Sire AOZ5M Dam FLE164S Age 8 BW 91 ADJ WW 609

 This cow has genetics from two other well know Canadian programs.
 The bull out of the George Ulrich program the dam out of the Starline program.
 Not many of these cows weaned over 600#.
-Black bull on her side.
+Palpated bred to 3W Lonestar Vernon.

 35X Age 9 Sire: AOZ5M Dam: Fieldstone 23N BW 90 Adj WW 714